brianotoole/brickandmonitor/_projects/merlinlawgroup.md

 * Stand out amongst a crowded insurance claim litigation market locally

 #### Work Involved
-I helped with strategy for user experience, technology selection, and web development for.
+We helped with strategy for user experience, technology selection, and web development for.
 The site was built mobile-first and uses WordPress with Webpack for an optimal development workflow.

 ![merlin our firm image](/assets/images/project-mlg-firm.jpg)